-Wells Curtice Road at the southern end of the corridor currently has 11-foot travel lanes and 2-foot shoulders in both directions.
-Recommended improvements for this segment involve reducing the travel lanes to 10-feet and extending the roadway shoulders to a width of 5-feet allowing for a separated space for bicycle mobility.
-While this is not a designated bicycle lane, it allows sufficient space for bicycles to travel safety in parallel with vehicle traffic.
+Wells Curtice Road at the southern end of the corridor currently has 11-foot travel lanes, 2-foot shoulders and 2-foot gutters in both directions.
+Recommended improvements for this segment involve reducing the travel lanes to 10 feet to increase the roadway shoulders to a width of 3 feet.
+The shoulders combined with the gutter allow for an approximately 5-foot separated space for bicycle mobility.
+While this is not a designated bicycle lane, it allows sufficient space for bicycles to travel safety in parallel with vehicle traffic and is an appropriate treatment for bike facilities.